 Mayor Bronin and the City Council developed and passed a spending plan for this funding through the annual budget process throughout the Spring and early Summer of 2021, including a community survey to help shape priorities.

 Given that there will be strict restrictions on how ARP funds can be used, in many cases the dollars the City receives through the ARP will be spent on eligible expenses that are not listed in Hartford’s ARP plan.
 That will free up other sources of funding that the City will use to fully fund the ARP plan described below.

-Mayor Bronin and the City Council adopted an initial plan to spend the $112 million allocated to the City of Hartford as part of the FY 2022 annual budget process.
+Mayor Bronin and the City Council adopted a plan to spend the $112 million in ARP funds allocated to the City of Hartford, plus a supplemental $4.7 million in City capital funds, as part of the FY 2022 annual budget process.
 The goal is to help our community recover from more than a year of profound emotional pain, economic hardship, and social isolation, while at the same time building a foundation for a stronger, healthier, more vibrant and more resilient city in the years ahead.
 The City also aims to strike a balance between meeting the urgent needs of the moment and making investments that will last beyond the next few years.

 Here are the adopted categories of spending that the City is in the process of finalizing, pending final guidance from the federal government:

 - $7.5 million in grants to youth service providers to support summer and year-round youth programming.

 - $3 million to expand youth employment programs and job training programs such as the partnership between the City, Girls for Technology, and GalaxE.Solutions.

 - $1.5 million to grow Hartford’s Youth Service Corps by 100 participants per year, allowing the YSC to serve 350 young people annually.